spiral/docs/orm/relations.md

 At this moment spiral support following relationships: has one, has many, belongs to parent, many to many, belongs to morphed parent, many to many morphed.
 Let's try to walk thought every relation, it's definition and abilities.

 ## Relation Definition
-Relation defintion does not require to create any additional structure of method, you are able to locate such relation directly in record schema.
+Relation defintion does not require to create any additional structure or method, you are able to locate such relation directly in record schema.
 In most of cases you can relay on relation itself to create all required columns, indexes and foreign keys, in such case they the only thing you have to do to link 2 tables together - declare relation type and outer model.

 ```php
 'relation' => [self::HAS_ONE => OuterRecord::class]
 ```

-Most of relations have a lot of additional parameters you can customize, for example you can decide if you want to create foreign key or select different inner/outer key (rather then letting relation to do that), to specify additional realtion parameters simply include them into it's definition:
+Most of relations have a lot of additional parameters you can customize, for example you can decide if you want to create foreign key or select different inner/outer key (rather then letting relation to use primary key), to specify additional realtion parameters simply include them into it's definition:

 ```php
 'relation' => [